ManojKRISHNAPPA/DevSecOps-Microdegree/01-Introduction/03-SBOM.md

 # Software Bill of Materials (SBOM) and Software Composition Analysis (SCA)
 **Software Bill of Materials (SBOM)** is a comprehensive, machine-readable list or inventory of all the components, libraries, and dependencies that are used in a software product.
 An SBOM includes detailed metadata about each component, such as its version, licensing information, and any known vulnerabilities associated with it.
 The primary goal of an SBOM is to provide transparency into the components that make up software, helping organizations identify potential security vulnerabilities, licensing issues, or compatibility concerns.

+**SBOM stands for "Software Bill of Materials"** is a list of all the software components and their versions that are included in a particular software application or system.
+The SBOM includes both the first-party components that were developed by the software vendor and the third-party components that were used to build the application.
+The purpose of an SBOM is to provide a complete and accurate inventory of all the components that make up a software application or system.
+SBOMs are an important part of software composition analysis (SCA) and are increasingly being used in the software development and maintenance process to ensure the security and compliance of applications.

 ### The key features of an SBOM include:

 -   A complete list of all third-party components and dependencies.